cncf/foundation/KubeWeekly.md

 * Content should be of interest to the community as a whole, not just the users of a single commercial platform.
 * Content does not have to be vendor-neutral, but a press release or commercial announcement that does not outline feature benefits or how to use the project / product is not appropriate.
 * No gated content, unless in the webinar section.
-* Articles should be published within the last week.
+* Articles should be published within the last month.
 Exceptions will be made for good content we missed.

 ## Editor requirements: